serverless/serverless/code_of_conduct.md

 ## Our Standards

-Examples of behavior that contributes to creating a positive environment
+Examples of behavior that contribute to creating a positive environment
 include:

 * Using welcoming and inclusive language